VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 The JSON documents for Google and GitHub will look similar but with a few different fields included.
 Importantly, each of them should have an `id` field.
-This is the field the oauth provider associates as a user's ID for their site and it will be unchangeable for each user.
-Therefore it is going to be the piece of data we will store in our database to uniquely identify our site's user was verified as logged in through the oauth provider.
-If the oauth provider returns that ID we know who they are and we can log them in.
-While we're at it, if we are registering a user to our site for the first time through oauth, we can snag a couple other bits of information if we so choose, such as the user's name or email if that either is offered.
+This is the field the OAuth provider associates as a user's ID for their site and it will be unchangeable for each user.
+Therefore it is going to be the piece of data we will store in our database to uniquely identify our site's user was verified as logged in through the OAuth provider.
+If the OAuth provider returns that ID we know who they are and we can log them in.
+While we're at it, if we are registering a user to our site for the first time through OAuth, we can snag a couple of other bits of information if we so choose, such as the user's name or email if that either is offered.
 More on this later when we create the `root/users/view.py` file.

 ## Setting up the flask app skeleton

-Now that we have our oauth setup working with our three oauth provider options, let's start building up the foundation of our flask application.
-For this Flask app, we are going to be using a factory method for starting app.
-The app will be called from the base of our repository with a simple start up file.
+Now that we have our OAuth setup working with our three OAuth provider options, let's start building up the foundation of our flask application.
+For this Flask app, we are going to be using a factory method for starting the app.
+The app will be called from the base of our repository with a simple start-up file.

 `app.py`